nyl-auster/rust-memo/annex-stack-and-heap.md

 All programs have to manage the way they use a computer’s memory while running.
 Both the stack and the heap are parts of memory that is available to your code to use at runtime, but they are structured in different ways.

-## Where are the stack and the heap ?

-They are both stored in the computer’s RAM (Random Access Memory).

 ## what are the difference between the stack and the heap ?

 ### The stack